Miguel Trauco

-Miguel Ángel Trauco Saavedra (born 25 August 1992) is a Peruvian professional footballer who plays as a left-back or left midfielder for Liga 1 club Alianza Lima and the Peru national team.
+Miguel Ángel Trauco Saavedra (born 25 August 1992) is a Peruvian professional footballer who plays as a left-back or left midfielder for Sport Boys the Peru national team.

-Trauco's polished technique, precise passing, and great dribbling skills have made him an asset in the attacking force of his team as well as a solid defender.
-With his great capabilities to unfold himself into the attacking and defending areas of the field, Trauco is a sharp contributor in any situation.
+Trauco is a defender known for his technical ability, passing, and dribbling.
+Tactically he operates as a two-way player, frequently advancing up the pitch to participate in his team's offensive plays while maintaining his defensive responsibilities.

 Early life

 Trauco was born in Tarapoto; he is the son of Miguel Trauco Alvarado and Bessy Saavedra Armas.

 Club career

 Trauco started his career in the Copa Perú division with Unión Comercio in 2010.
 He made six appearances in the National Stage that season including the two matches against Alianza Unicachi in the Final.
 His side won on away goals and were promoted to the First Division the following season.
 In 2016, he signed for Universitario de Deportes.

 In October 2016 Brazilian and Peruvian press reported rumors about Flamengo's possible interest for signing Trauco.
 Shortly after, on 13 December 2016, Trauco gave an interview to Peruvian newspaper Libero confirming his transfer to Flamengo for the 2017 season.
 However, the Brazilian club did not confirm any signing, saying they are still negotiating with Trauco.

 Trauco was elected 2016 Peruvian Primera División best player with 39 appearances, one goal and 11 assists.